manninenaj/HALO_lidar_toolbox/README.md

   where 'NN' is the elevation angle of the scan; if 75 degrees then type '75' (string input).

-  The function reads ppi files and calculates (u,v,w) wind components, wind speed, wind direction, respective errors due to random instumental noise, and overall errors using VAD tehcnique, and writes the retrieved winds into a netcdf file.
+  The function reads ppi files and calculates (u,v,w) wind components, wind speed, wind direction, respective errors due to random instumental noise, and overall errors using VAD tehcnique (Päschke et al. 2015; Newsom et al. 2017), and writes the retrieved winds into a netcdf file.

   #### 3.2) If DBS winds are available, calculate them by using calculateHALOwinddbsProduct.m function: